Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

-This ensures that if one compressor is pumping and the other is not, the air being pumped from the working compressor cannot flow across and down the line to the other compressor and out it’s unloader valve.
+This ensures that if one compressor is pumping and the other is not, the air being pumped from the working compressor cannot flow across and down the line to the other compressor and out its unloader valve.

-The set up will look something like the schematic diagram below, where each compressor has a line connecting to a check valve and then further meeting at a tee before leading out to your air tool.
+The setup will look something like the schematic diagram below, where each compressor has a line connecting to a check valve and then further meeting at a tee before leading out to your air tool.

 This setup applies to both industrial and home applications and is simple to conduct!
 Be sure to insert an air filter of some sort from the line after the T-manifold before reaching your air tool.
-This is important to filter out any particulates or contaminants that are in your air, which may include water vapor, oil and dirt or rust.
+This is important to filter out any particulates or contaminants that are in your air, which may include water vapor, oil, dirt, or rust.
 Visit our Compressed Air Filtration Guide – Types of Filters & Their Purpose to make an affirmed decision on what filter is best for you!

 Adjusting the Pressure Switches

-If you have a gap between the cut in pressure on the two air compressor switches that is too big, you’ll find that only one of your compressors may be doing the majority if not all the work.
+If you have a gap between the cut-in pressure on the two air compressor switches that is too big, you’ll find that only one of your compressors may be doing the majority if not all of the work.
 This compressor will be starting and stopping far more frequently than the other which will lead to premature wear leading to increased maintenance requirements and potentially a shorter life span.

-Ideally you should set both air compressors to the same cut in and cut out pressures in order to achieve the full potential CFM of the combined system.
+Ideally, you should set both air compressors to the same cut in and cut out pressures in order to achieve the full potential CFM of the combined system.
 However, not in all cases will you actually need both compressors running as just one compressor will have sufficient air to power your tool!

-So, I would advise adjusting one compressor to have a cut in and cut out pressure around 5 PSI lower than the other.
+So, I would advise adjusting one compressor to have a cut-in and cut-out pressure around 5 PSI lower than the other.
 As the air demand exceeds the capacity of one of the air compressors, this minimal 5 PSI pressure differential would allow the other compressor to start almost immediately.

 When connecting two compressors together, whether they’re the same (dual) or different, you must consider a number of factors before doing so.
-Both are great for continuous air tool use applications as the air compressor system has a higher CFM, and also suitable for intermittent uses, especially in cases where certain air tools require greater CFM than just one of your air compressors can supply.
+Both are great for continuous air tool use applications as the air compressor system has a higher CFM, and is also suitable for intermittent uses, especially in cases where certain air tools require greater CFM than just one of your air compressors can supply.

 You must consider the duty cycle of the air compressor to ensure you size your new one correctly.
 For more information please visit our How To Size An Air Compressor – What Size Compressor Do I Need? guide.